dibyendumajumdar/ravi/README.rst

 ``ravi.dumplua(func)``
-  dumps the Lua bytecode of the function ``ravi.dumpir(func)`` dumps the IR of the compiled function (only if function was compiled; only LLVM version) ``ravi.dumpasm(func)`` dumps the machine code using the currently set optimization level (only if function was compiled; only LLVM) ``ravi.optlevel([n])`` sets LLVM optimization level (0, 1, 2, 3); defaults to 2 ``ravi.sizelevel([n])`` sets LLVM size level (0, 1, 2); defaults to 0 ``ravi.tracehook([b])``
+  dumps the Lua bytecode of the function ``ravi.dumpir(func)``
+  (deprecated) dumps the IR of the compiled function (only if function was compiled; only available in LLVM 4.0 and earlier) ``ravi.dumpasm(func)``
+  (deprecated) dumps the machine code using the currently set optimization level (only if function was compiled; only available in LLVM version 4.0 and earlier)
+``ravi.optlevel([n])``
+  sets LLVM optimization level (0, 1, 2, 3); defaults to 2.
+These levels are handled by reusing LLVMs default pass definitions which are geared towards C/C++ programs, but appear to work well here.
+If level is set to 0, then an attempt is made to use fast instruction selection to further speed up compilation.
+``ravi.sizelevel([n])``
+  sets LLVM size level (0, 1, 2); defaults to 0
+``ravi.tracehook([b])``
   Enables support for line hooks via the debug api.
 Note that enabling this option will result in inefficient JIT as a call to a C function will be inserted at beginning of every Lua bytecode boundary; use this option only when you want to use the debug api to step through code line by line
+``ravi.verbosity([b])``
+  Controls the amount of verbose messages generated during compilation.
+Currently only available for LLVM.
+``ravi.gcstep([n])``
+  Forces full GC collection after `n` compilations.
+The Lua GC is unaware of the memory used by JITed code hence in situations where many compilations are occurring (such as when running Lua tests) the GC can be very very slow.
+The default value of this is set to `300`.
+A value of `0` will disable this feature.

 Performance
 ===========